godaddy/gasket/packages/gasket-plugin-intl/README.md

       if(locale.includes('fr')) {
         return 'fr-FR';
       }
+      // Use the value from a custom cookie... if (req?.cookies?.MY_LOCALE) {
+        return req.cookies.MY_LOCALE;
+      }
-      // If no special cases apply, use the default locale provided by Gasket. return locale;
+      // If no special cases apply, use the provided default or preferred locale return locale;
     }
   }